 |Weekend Trip to Burabay National Park - Students will enjoy a break from city life at Burabay National Park and Nature Preserve, an oasis of lakes, mountains, and wildlife in Northern Kazakhstan.
 During nature excursions, they will have the opportunity to hike and boat, as well as to breathe the fresh mountain air.
 The trip includes meals and a one night hotel stay.|

-Our program is unique in that it fosters close contact with local NU students.
-The tutoring program, housing arrangements, and cultural programming all enable SSRES students to feel at home in Astana and forge lasting international friendships, from the time when they are met at the airport their departure at the end of the program.
+Our program is unique in that it minimizes culture shock by fostering close contact with local NU students.
+The tutoring program, housing arrangements, and cultural programming all enable SSRES students to feel at home in Nur-Sultan and forge lasting international friendships, from the time when they are met at the airport their departure at the end of the program.

-SSRES 2018 students participated in wide range of activities organized by NU students, including:
+In the past, SSRES students have participated in a wide range of activities organized by NU students, including:

 - Dombra lessons